---

 }

-• Executes before a request is processed on a site, allowing you to modify responses to user requests
+- Executes before a request is processed on a site, allowing you to modify responses to user requests

-• Runs on all requests, but can be scoped to specific paths through a matcher config
+- Runs on *all* requests, but can be scoped to specific paths [through a `matcher` config](/docs/routing-middleware/api#match-paths-based-on-custom-matcher-config)

-• Uses our lightweight Edge Runtime to keep costs low and responses fast
+- Uses our lightweight Edge Runtime to keep costs low and responses fast

-Learn more about Edge Middleware
+[Learn more about Routing Middleware](/docs/routing-middleware)

 [Core Web Vitals](/docs/speed-insights) are supported for Gatsby v4+ projects with no initial configuration necessary.

-When you deploy a Gatsby v4+ site on Vercel, we automatically install the @vercel/gatsby-plugin-vercel-analytics package and add it to the plugins array in your gatsby-config.js file.
+When you deploy a Gatsby v4+ site on Vercel, we automatically install the `@vercel/gatsby-plugin-vercel-analytics` package and add it to the `plugins` array in your `gatsby-config.js` file.

 **We do not recommend installing the Gatsby analytics plugin yourself**.